pip-webui/pip-webui-tutorial/step1/Readme.md

 ### Continue

-[Go to step 2](https://github.com/pip-webui/pip-webui-sample/blob/master/step2/) to add Pip.WebUI libraries and create Angular boilerplate code in your application.
+[Go to step 2](https://github.com/pip-webui/pip-webui-sample/blob/master/step2/) to create Angular boilerplate code in your application.